-2 Formerly referred to “The Diocesan Trustees of the Church of England in Western Australia” the name of which was changed to “The Perth Diocesan Trustees” by No. 34 of 1918 s.
-11. Reference changed under the Reprints Act 1984 s.
+2 Formerly referred to “The Diocesan Trustees of the Church of England in Western Australia” the name of which was changed to “The Perth Diocesan Trustees” by the Church of England Diocesan Trustees and Land Act 1918 s.
+11 (now known as the Anglican Church of Australia Diocesan Trustees and Land Act 1918).
+The reference was changed under the Reprints Act 1984 s.
 7(3)(h).

+3 Under the Anglican Church of Australia Act 1976 s.
+7, a reference in a law of the State to “Church of England” or “Church of England in Western Australia” is to be construed as a reference to the “Anglican Church of Australia”, and that construction shall, unless the context otherwise requires, be and be deemed to be a direct amendment to that law.
+The reference in this provision has not been changed due to the context.

-3 52 Vict.
-No. 2 (1888).
-Now cited as the Anglican Church of Australia (Diocesan Trustees) Act 1888.
+4 Act 52 Vict.
+No. 2 (1888) is now known as the Anglican Church of Australia (Diocesan Trustees) Act 1888.

-4 The name of this body was changed to “The Perth Diocesan Trustees” by No. 34 of 1918 s.
-11. See also note 2.
-This reference to the former name is left unamended for historical purposes.
+5 The name of this body was changed to “The Perth Diocesan Trustees” by the Church of England Diocesan Trustees and Land Act 1918 s.
+11 (see also note 2).
+This reference to the former name has not been changed due to the context.

-5 The Act was given the short title Church of England Lands Vesting Act 1892 by No. 81 of 1966 s.
-2. That short title was changed to the Anglican Church of Australia Lands Vesting Act 1892 by No. 121 of 1976 s.
-7.
+6 Now known as the Anglican Church of Australia Lands Vesting Act 1892.
+The short title Church of England Lands Vesting Act 1892 was inserted by the Statute Law Revision (Short Titles) Act 1966 s.
+2 and subsequently changed by the Anglican Church of Australia Act 1976 s.
+7 (see note under s.
+4).

-6 Now cited as the Anglican Church of Australia Diocesan Trustees and Lands Act 1918.
-Short title changed by No. 121 of 1976 s.
-7.

-7 Other relevant Acts are:

-Hale School Act 1876

-Perth Anglican Church of Australia Collegiate School Act 1885

-Anglican Church of Australia (Diocesan Trustees) Act 1888

-Anglican Church of Australia School Lands Act 1896

-Anglican Church of Australia Lands Act 1914

-Anglican Church of Australia Diocesan Trustees and Lands Act 1918

-Anglican Church of Australia (Diocese of North West Australia) Act 1961

-Anglican Church of Australia (Swanleigh land and endowments) Act 1979